MiticaMatthews/CloudUploaderTool-CLI/readme.md

 ```bash
 ./CloudUploader.sh
 ```

 2. Follow the prompts to:

-* Install Azure CLI on your system (if not already installed).
+* **Install Azure CLI:** Install Azure CLI on your system (if not already installed).

-* Login and authenticate your active Azure account.
+* **Login Azure CLI:** Login and authenticate your active Azure account.

-* Select your subscription number.
+* **Select Subscription:** Select your subscription number.

-* Select an Azure region.
+* **Select Region:** Select an Azure region.

-* Provide names for resource types (resource groups, storage accounts and storage containers) following the guidance to ensure a valid and globally unique name.
+* **Name Resources:** Provide names for resource types (resource groups, storage accounts and storage containers) following the guidance to ensure a valid and globally unique name.
 Here, you can choose whether to create a new resource type or use a pre-existing one.

-* Provide an accurate path to the file or directory you want to upload to Azure storage.
+* **Provide Local File or Directory Path:** Provide an accurate path to the file or directory you want to upload to Azure storage.

-* Choose whether to overwrite, skip upload or rename existing files in your storage container.
+* **File Handling:** Choose whether to overwrite, skip upload or rename existing files in your storage container.

 ## Features